Sardar Sarovar Dam: Geography

 The dam is located in Gujarat's Narmada district and Kevadia village, on the border of Gujarat and Maharashtra.
 To the west of the dam, is Madhya Pradesh's Malwa plateau, where the Narmada river dissects the hills tracts and culminates in the Mathwar hills.

 The dam is 1,210 meters long and stands 163 meters tall.
-The Sardar Sarovar reservoir has a gross capacity of 0.95 million hectares meter and live storage capacity of 0.586 million hectares meter.
-It occupies an area of 37,000ha with an average length of 214km and width of 1.7km.
+The Sardar Sarovar reservoir has a gross capacity of 0.95 million hectares meter and live storage capacity of 0.586 million hectares meter (5860 hm³).
+It occupies an area of 37,000ha with an average length of 214 km and width of 1.7 km.
 The river catchment area above the dam site is 88,000 square kilometers.
 It has a spillway discharging capacity of 87,000 cubic meters a second.
 This dam is one case study to learn about Integrated River Basin Planning, Development and Management.

 Water management

 The reservoir operation in the catchment area during the monsoons (from July to October) is well synchronized with the rain forecast.
 The River Bed Power House (RPBH) is responsible for strategically maximizing the annual allocation of water share.
-It ensures that minimum water flows downstream and maximum water is used in the dam over flow period (generally in Monsoons).
+It ensures that minimum water flows downstream, and maximum water is used in the dam overflow period (generally in Monsoons).
 In non-monsoon months, RPBH takes measures to minimize the conventional and operational losses, avoiding water storage, restricting water intensive perennial crops, adoption of underground pipelines, proper maintenance of canals, related structures and operation of canals on a rotational basis.

 History

 This project was envisioned by the first Home Minister of India, Sardar Vallabhbhai Patel.
-Jawaharlal Nehru laid the foundation stone of this project in 1961.A thorough survey was carried out by his government to study the usage of the Narmada River which flows through states of Madhya Pradesh and Gujarat to the Arabian Sea.
+Jawaharlal Nehru laid the foundation stone of this project in 1961.
+A thorough survey was carried out by his government to study the usage of the Narmada River which flows through states of Madhya Pradesh and Gujarat to the Arabian Sea.

 As the river was shared between the three states (Gujarat, Maharashtra and Madhya Pradesh) there were disputes regarding sharing of water and other important resources.
-As the negotiations were not successful a report was created and the Narmada Water Dispute Tribunal (NWDT) was established in 1969.
+As the negotiations were not successful a report was created, and the Narmada Water Dispute Tribunal (NWDT) was established in 1969.
 In 1979 the NWDT gave its verdict after assessing all the reports.